NetGalley is a great way for bloggers to get ARCs (advance reading copies) of new books.

 4) Don’t request too many books at once

 It’s easy to get excited about being approved, and there are books littered all over the platform.

 In order to provide feedback (and therefore boost your feedback ratio), you need to finish the book.
 So make sure you don’t request approval for every book you see.
-It’ll bite you if you don’t see it through.
+It’ll harm your chances of securing future ARCs if you don’t see it through.

 So, be selective with your books.
 Read the blurbs, perhaps even read some existing reviews to find out if it’s of interest.
 If you enjoy your books, you’ll read them more quickly, therefore allowing you to request even more!

-The more you read, the more you review, the better impression you’ll have on influential publishers.
-You never know, they may even list you as an ‘auto-approved reviewer’ – the holy grail of Netgalley goals.
+And of course the more you read and review, the better impression you’ll have on influential publishers.
+You never know, they may even list you as an ‘auto-approved reviewer’ – the holy grail of NetGalley goals.

 5) Beware the archive!